Davenchy/media-share/web_client/README.md

-# MediaShare Webapp
+# MediaShare WebApp

 ## Overview

-**MediaShare Webapp** is a front-end application for the **MediaShare** backend, built using **React.js** and **Vite**.
+**MediaShare WebApp** is a front-end application for the **MediaShare** backend, built using **React.js** and **Vite**.
 The webapp provides an intuitive user interface for media management, including media uploads, likes, and viewing both public and private media.

 It uses modern web technologies to offer a fast and responsive experience, with a focus on clean and reusable components powered by **TailwindCSS** and **Shadcn**.